Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Remedies include:

-• Namman Muay liniment to warm muscles and reduce pain/bruising.
+• Namman Muay liniment to warm up muscle and decrease the sensation of pain or bruising.

 • Diclofenac anti-inflammatory gels/creams.